 How to store

-Refrigerate beef birria in an airtight container or up to four days.
+Refrigerate beef birria in an airtight container or up to four days or freeze for up to three months.

 If you make this beef birria tacos w/ consomé I’d love your feedback.
 Please leave a comment and/or a rating below as I greatly value your opinion.
 Or snap a pic and tag me on Instragram @taoofspiceblog.
 Love, light and happy cooking ya’ll ♥